Erdeia/erdeia.github.io/projects.md

   <p>
     In addition to science, I have a long-standing interest in visual art, particularly the diversity of organic forms and how mutation and functional variation are inherent in diversity and adaptation.
-While studying olfaction in my chemical ecology research, I developed an interest in multisensory art and wanted to communicate these processes beyond the laboratory.
-    A key focus of my current outreach work is translating chemical communication into humanly perceivable and engaging forms.
+While studying olfaction in my chemical ecology research, I developed an interest in multisensory art and how to communicate olfactory processes beyond the walls of the laboratory.
+A key focus of my current outreach work is translating non-human modes of chemical communication into humanly perceivable and engaging forms.
 This allows non-human smellscapes to be shared not only as data, but also as lived and sensed experiences, encouraging more empathetic engagement with non-human perception.
 </p>
   </div>
 </div>